CBIZ

 • Not calculating distributions using the proper vesting schedule

-• Nondiscrimination testing failures which are not corrected within one year
+• Nondiscrimination testing failures that are not corrected within one year

-Plan sponsors are responsible for correcting any operational failures, regardless of whether they were discovered as part of the annual audit or were detected by management, the impacted employees or regulatory agencies.
-Employees who believe errors have occurred and were not properly corrected may also contact regulatory agencies directly to report such suspected errors.
+Plan sponsors are responsible for correcting any operational failures, whether they are identified during the annual audit or discovered by management, employees, or regulatory agencies.
+Employees who believe errors have occurred and were not properly corrected may also contact regulatory agencies directly to report suspected issues.

-The Department of Labor (DOL) is responsible for monitoring that annual Forms 5500 (along with any required audit financial statements) are filed timely for plans covered by ERISA.
-Failure to file Form 5500 by its required due date will require plan sponsors to use the Delinquent Filer Voluntary Correction Program (DFVCP) to remedy late filings.
-The penalties assessed against plan sponsors for failure to file Form 5500 timely have recently increased.
-Therefore, it is increasingly important to complete plan audits on time or correct late filings before the DOL assesses penalties.
+The DOL is responsible for monitoring that annual Forms 5500, along with any required audited financial statements, are filed timely for plans covered by ERISA.
+Failure to file Form 5500 by its required due date requires plan sponsors to use the Delinquent Filer Voluntary Correction Program (DFVCP) to remedy late filings.
+Penalties for late Form 5500 filings have recently increased, making it more important to complete plan audits on time or correct late filings promptly to avoid penalty assessments by the DOL.

-The other most commonly used correction program exists for plan sponsors to correct untimely remittances of employee contributions to plans.
-The DOL provides the Voluntary Fiduciary Correction Program (VFCP) for plan sponsors to calculate lost earnings owed to the plan for such delays, and plan sponsors can similarly determine whether to self-correct such delays or submit a VFCP filing to the DOL for their approval.
-Each plan sponsor is responsible for determining an appropriate timing policy to remit contributions to EBPs, and there is no “safe harbor” timing guidance for plans with over 100 participants.
+Another commonly used correction program is available for plan sponsors to address untimely remittances of employee contributions to plans.
+The DOL provides the Voluntary Fiduciary Correction Program (VFCP), which allows plan sponsors to calculate and restore lost earnings to the plan resulting in such delays.
+Plan sponsors may choose to self-correct such delays or submit a VFCP filing to the DOL for formal approval.
+Each plan sponsor should establish an appropriate policy for the timely remittance of contributions to EBPs, and there is no “safe harbor” timing guidance for large plans.

 Preventing Failures

-Plan sponsors should ensure their plan documents are being amended in a timely manner for recent legislation related to EBPs, and that responsible personnel are educated regularly on common problem areas, such as timing of deposits, eligibility and auto-enrollment, and definition of eligible compensation.
-Proactive communication between plan administrators, their outsourced service providers, and their auditors is vitally important to ensure there are no surprises discovered during EBP audits.
+Plan sponsors should ensure their plan documents are amended in a timely manner to reflect recent legislation related to EBPs, and that responsible personnel receive regular training on common problem areas, such as timely remittance of deposits, eligibility and auto-enrollment, and definition of eligible compensation.
+Proactive communication among plan administrators, outsourced service providers, and auditors is essential to prevent surprises during EBP audits.

 The reality is that many EBP audits fall short of the mark.
 According to a 2023 DOL audit quality study conducted on 2020 audits, out of a sampling of over 300 audits reviewed, 30% were found to have substantial deficiencies.
-Plan sponsors are responsible for selecting their service providers, including plan auditors, and ensuring they are performing appropriate audit procedures that would be acceptable to the DOL if inspected.
+Plan sponsors are responsible for selecting qualified service providers, including plan auditors, and for continually monitoring their performance and fee structures to ensure contracted duties are properly fulfilled and fees remain reasonable.

 Connect With Us